 Mom now yells, “YOU SIT DOWN NOW…DON’T YOU DEFY ME… I SAID TO SIT DOWN NOW!”
 Peter is resolute.
 He doesn’t budge.

 Everyone within 10 boarding gates is wondering who will win this battle of wills!
 The drama was intense as all eyes were on mom and Peter.
 Before completing the story, let’s first discuss:

 How to Avoid Losing in a Power Struggle

 Here are my top tips for avoiding such struggles.

 1.)
 Never try to teach during ‘crunch time.’
 Teach in the daily moments.

-A team cannot be prepared to play a game unless there has been the practice.
+A team cannot be prepared to play a game unless there has been practice.
 For these traveling parents, I do not doubt that this scene is only the tip of the iceberg.
 It is clear from the exchange between mother and son that this was not an unusual situation.
 They have been down this road before, and Mom needs a better game plan, but you can’t test this in the airport if you haven’t practiced at home.
 (Well, you can, it just won’t work.)
 If at all possible, you don’t want to end up in an airport and find your story in the newspaper.
 That would be a bummer.